skyflowapi/skyflow-js/README.md

   inputStyles: {},     // Optional, styles to be applied to the element.
   errorTextStyles: {}, // Optional, styles that will be applied to the errorText of the render element.
   altText: 'string',   // Optional, string that is shown before file render call
-  skyflowID: 'string', // Required, skyflow id of the file to be render
+  skyflowID: 'string', // Required, skyflow id of the file to render
-  column: 'string',    // Required, column name of the file to be render
+  column: 'string',    // Required, column name of the file to render
-  table: 'string',     // Required, table name of the file to be render };
+  table: 'string',     // Required, table name of the file to render };
 ```
 The inputStyles and errorTextStyles parameters accept a styles object as described in the [previous section](https://github.com/skyflowapi/skyflow-js#step-2-create-a-collect-element) for collecting data.
 But for render file elements, inputStyles accepts only base variant, global style objects.